 History

 1934 – Investigation to find means for League to set up a constructive child welfare program in Racine.
+400 donated toward the salary of a part-time case worker supervised by Children’s Home & Aid Society of Wisconsin.

 1935 – Child Welfare Council organized with help of League to correlate all children’s services in Racine.